buildingblocs/2020/pre-event/competition/index.md

 <details>
 <summary><strong>Vesak Day Edition (Completed)</strong></summary><br>

-We have a winner for our first BuildingBloCS 2020 competition series - Vesak Day edition! <br>
+We have a winner for our first BuildingBloCS 2020 competition series - Vesak Day edition! <br><br>

 Congrats to <strong>Mr Chen Jing De Isaac</strong> of Dunman High School who came out with an interesting competitive programming task on lantern ignition, one of Vesak Day's festival activities.
 He also contributed a dynamic programming solution using the computer language Go.
 You can access his entry <strong><a href="https://github.com/Iscaraca/codetask-Go/tree/master/vesakday">here.</a></strong><br><br>